-We follow the GCSE curriculum closely from the beginning of year 10 by using themes like 'Natural and Man Made' and 'My world' where you explore a large variety of areas such as portraiture, location and studio photography, experimental imagery, documentary photography, photojournalism, film and fashion photography.
+We follow the GCSE curriculum closely from the beginning of year 10.
+First, we investigate the camera and how we can control it to create exciting and creative images.
+We go on to use themes such as "Distortion" and "Inside Out" where you explore a large variety of areas such as portraiture, location and studio photography.
+We use industry standard software to manipulate images along with more hands-on approaches.
 This gives you an opportunity to explore new and exciting areas that show career potential.
 You will later have the opportunity to specialise in distinct areas of study by following your own interests.